tsuku-dev/tsuku/docs/DESIGN-installation-plans-eval.md

 ## Uncertainties

 - **Cache interaction**: How should evaluation interact with the existing download cache?
-Should evaluated files be cached?
-The recommendation is yes (reuse for installation).
+Resolved: yes, evaluated files are cached for reuse during installation.
-- **Multi-platform plans**: The upstream design asks whether plans should support generating for other platforms.
-For Milestone 1, current-platform-only is sufficient.
+- **Multi-platform plans**: Resolved: support `--os` and `--arch` flags to generate plans for other platforms.

 ## Decision Outcome